 What Birdeye is

 Birdeye is an experience-management platform aimed at multi-location businesses and brands: review generation and monitoring, business listings management across dozens of directories, surveys, social publishing, and reporting.
-Published entry pricing starts around $299+ per month per location, sold through a sales process, typically on annual terms.
+Birdeye does not publish prices — its pricing page collects your details for a custom quote, and third-party pricing guides report entry plans around $299+ per month per location, typically on annual terms.

 ReviewNudger vs Birdeye at a glance